montara/engine-2005/README.md

 - Created in Python with pyOgre, tcl/tk, and pyODE (Open Dynamics Engine)

 This is an archived project from the 2004-2006 timeframe.
-I created this to better understand object oriented programming, 3d modeling and rendering, and physics simulation."
+I created this to better understand object oriented programming, 3d modeling and rendering, and physics simulation.